khailey-zz/fio_scripts/README.md

 files in this project

-+ fio.sh - run sets of I/O benchmarks using fio
++ fio.sh - run a set of I/O benchmarks using fio
 + fioparse.sh - parse the output files from fio.sh runs
 + fio.r - create a function called graphit() in R
 + fiog.r  - run graphit on different combinations of data from fioparse.sh
-+ fiop.r -  newer version of graphit that adds scalilng info
++ fiop.r -  newer version of graphit that adds scaling info
 + fiopg.r - use to graph with the newer graphit in fiop.r
 + example data from fioparse.sh